KeyteqLabs/ezexceed-guide/en/INSTALL.md

 ### Url for previewing of drafts user drafts
 In order to make it possible for anonymous users or not administrators to view a preview of a users draft, user must have access to eZExceed preview module.
 The eZExceed ini setting **[eZExceedPushNotification][SignKey]** must also be set in order to make it work

-### Set unique icons for your content classes

-Edit `icons.ini.append.php` inside the ezexceed extension folder to set icons to your content classes.
-We recommend that you use icons from the `/images/kp/` folder to keep the consistent design.

 ### Make the content edit tighter